How to Choose the Right Light Bulb

 Choosing Better Lighting for Your Home

-Choosing a light bulb may seem like a small decision, but it has a significant impact on how a fixture performs and how a room comes together.
+Choosing a light bulb may seem like a small decision, but it has a significant impact on how a fixture performs and how your home looks and functions.
+The right bulb influences brightness, color accuracy, energy efficiency, and the overall atmosphere of a room.

 By understanding brightness, color temperature, bulb shape, and compatibility, you'll be better equipped to choose lighting that supports both the function and appearance of your space.